What will they think of us?

 Special thanks to Volumetric Performance Toolbox.

 A Visit to Vilcanota

-is an online performance playground built in Spoke and presented on Mozilla Hubs.
-Our virtual environment takes place on 3D scan of a fictional Andean gathering space made up of found objects (Peruvian textile, a chess board, and a Peruvian flute).
+A Visit to Vilcanota is an online performance playground built in Spoke and presented on Mozilla Hubs.
+Our virtual environment takes place on a 3D scan of a fictional Andean gathering space made up of found objects and cultural artifacts: Peruvian textile, a chess board, and a Peruvian flute.

-movement and choreography by Terri Ayanna Wright and original composition using Peruvian flute and electronics by Carlos Johns-Dávila.
+Movement and choreography by Terri Ayanna Wright and original composition using Peruvian flute and electronics and design by Carlos Johns-Dávila.

 for best experience use headphones and laptop.